MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 This topic describes how to configure a C++ Linux project as described in [Create a new C++ Linux project in Visual Studio](create-a-new-linux-project.md).
 For CMake Linux projects, see [Configure a Linux CMake Project ](cmake-linux-project.md).

-You can configure a Linux project to target a physical Linux machine, a virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).
+You can configure a Linux project to target a physical Linux machine, a virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about) (WSL).

 ::: moniker range="vs-2019"

+**Visual Studio 2019 version 16.1**:

+- When targeting WSL, you can avoid the copy operations that are necessary for building and IntelliSense when targeting remote Linux systems.

-**Visual Studio 2019 version 16.1** You can specify separate Linux targets for building and debugging.
+- You can specify separate Linux targets for building and debugging.

 ::: moniker-end